precice/micro-manager/README.md

 pip3 install --user micro-manager
 ```

-This should work directly if all the dependencies are installed correctly.
-If you encounter problems in this, see the dependencies section below.
+If the dependencies are not installed, then `pip` will attempt to install them for you.
+If you encounter problems in this, see the [dependencies section](https://github.com/precice/micro-manager#required-dependencies) below.

 ### Clone this repository and use pip3